 Ask your provider about taking a probiotic to assist with gut flora and healing.
-Also consider adding naturally fermented foods to your diet such as yogurt, kombucha, keifer, and natural picked vegetables like pickles and sauerkraut.
+Also consider adding naturally fermented foods to your diet such as yogurt, kombucha, Keifer, and naturally picked vegetables like pickles and sauerkraut.

 Hydrate continuously and urinate hourly.
 Adding fiber to your diet to help with constipation along with the stool softener they recommended.
 Papaya can be added to your daily diet as a natural way to regulate your bowels.

-Walking regularly is critical to heal and prevent blood clots immediately after birth.
-Movement also helps with constipation and general sluggishness.
+Walking regularly is critical to healing and preventing blood clots immediately after birth.
+The movement also helps with constipation and general sluggishness.
 Short trips to the bathroom, kitchen, and walks outside near your house will make you feel better both mentally and physically.
 When sitting or lying for a long time, do ankle circles to prevent blood clots.
 And when you need to get up consider splinting your incision or holding a pillow to your incision when changing positions or coughing.

 Breastfeeding in the football and side-lye potions are usually preferred initially to avoid putting pressure on the incision site.
 As you heal, and the baby grows, you will move to more traditional positions as needed or desired.

-Limit visitors to those who are helpful and are willing to assist you in household chores.
+Limit visitors to those who are helpful and willing to assist you with household chores.
 Accept support, whenever it is offered, even when you don’t think you need it.
 There are lots of little tasks that can be done to help you to rest when the baby naps.

 Do not perform any exercises until cleared by your healthcare provider.
 However gentle floor stretching should be fine.
-Most provider will also encourage a couple of flights of stairs and some short walks in the very beginning.
+Most providers will also encourage a couple of flights of stairs and some short walks in the very beginning.
 When cleared to exercise, start back slowly and be gentle with yourself.
-Baby steps are the best steps to promote healing, and it may take much longer than expected.
+Wear a belly binder to support your incisions and tissue as you start to exercise.
+Baby steps are the best steps to promote healing, and they may take much longer than expected.